adobe-apiplatform/umapi-documentation/docs/en/api/partials/throttling.md

 When the client or global access limit is reached, further calls fail with HTTP error status **429 Too Many Requests**.
 The **Retry-After** header is included in the 429 response, and provides the minimum amount of time that the client should wait until retrying.
 See [RFC 7231](https://tools.ietf.org/html/rfc7231#section-7.1.3) for full information.

-**Important:** The page index 0 (first page) of GET All Users from Organisation API call is throttled separately.
+**Important:** The page index 0 (first page) of GET All Users / GET All Groups from Organisation API call is throttled separately.
 Calling it too often will trigger the frequency throttling  with high delay timeouts (>2000 sec).
 All subsequent API calls will be blocked during this time.
 The recommended frequency is calling GET all users in the Organisation, page index 0, at most once every two hours.

 For User Sync Tool instances the running frequency should be set to no more than once every two hours.